6. Take care of your teeth

 Diabetes may leave you prone to gum infections.
-Brush your teeth at least twice a day, floss your teeth once a day, and schedule dental exams at least twice a year.
-Consult your dentist right away if your gums bleed or look red or swollen.
+Brush your teeth at least twice a day, floss your teeth once a day and schedule dental exams at least twice a year.
+Call your dentist if your gums bleed or look red or swollen.

 - Dry your feet gently, especially between the toes.

-- Check your feet every day for blisters, cuts, sores, redness or swelling.
+- Check your feet daily for calluses, blisters, sores, redness or swelling.

 - Consult your doctor if you have a sore or other foot problem that doesn't start to heal within a few days.

-Aspirin reduces your blood's ability to clot.
-Taking a daily aspirin can reduce your risk of heart attack and stroke — major concerns when you have diabetes.
+Taking a low dose of aspirin every day may reduce your risk of heart attack and stroke.
 Ask your doctor whether daily aspirin therapy is appropriate for you, including which strength of aspirin would be best.

 If you're stressed, it's easy to neglect your usual diabetes care routine.
 The hormones your body may produce in response to prolonged stress may prevent insulin from working properly, which only makes matters worse.
 To take control, set limits.
 Prioritize your tasks.
 Learn relaxation techniques.
 Get plenty of sleep.

 Above all, stay positive.
 Diabetes care is within your control.
 If you're willing to do your part, diabetes won't stand in the way of an active, healthy life.

 Dec.
 18, 2014